Bicycle brake: U-brakes

 U-brakes (also known by the trademarked term 990-style) are essentially the same design as the centre-pull caliper brake.
 The difference is that the two arm pivots attach directly to the frame or fork while those of the centre-pull caliper brake attach to an integral bridge frame that mounts to the frame or fork by a single bolt.
 Like roller cam brakes, this is a caliper design with pivots located above the rim.
 Thus U-brakes are often interchangeable with, and have the same maintenance issues as, roller cam brakes.

-U-brakes were used on mountain bikes through the early 1990s, particularly under the chainstays, a rear brake mounting location that was then popular.
+U-brakes were used on mountain bikes through the mid-to-late 1980s, particularly under the chain stays, a rear brake mounting location that was then popular.
 This location usually benefits from higher frame stiffness, an important consideration with a powerful brake since flex in the stays will increase lever travel and reduce effective braking force.
 Unfortunately it is also very prone to clogging by mud, which meant that U-brakes quickly fell out of favour on cross-country bikes.

 U-brakes are the current standard on Freestyle BMX frames and forks.
 The U-brake's main advantage over cantilever and linear-pull brakes in this application is that sideways protrusion of the brake and cable system is minimal, and the exposed parts are smooth.
 This is especially valuable on freestyle BMX bikes where any protruding parts are susceptible to damage and may interfere with the rider's body or clothing.